danirus/django-comments-xtd/docs/tutorial.rst

   * If you allow comments written in markup languages add ``django_markup`` to ``INSTALLED_APPS`` too.

-3. Add ``COMMENTS_XTD_CONFIRM_EMAIL = True`` to the settings file in order to require comment confirmation by email.
+3. Add ``COMMENTS_XTD_CONFIRM_EMAIL = True`` to the settings file in order to require comment confirmation by email for not logged-in users.

 4. Add ``url(r'^comments/', include('django_comments_xtd.urls'))`` to your ``urls.py``.

-5. Create a ``comments`` directory in your templates directory and copy the default templates from the Django Comments Framework that you want to customise.
-Maybe the following:
+5. Create a ``comments`` directory in your templates directory and copy those templates from the Django Comments Framework that you want to customise.
+Following are the most important:

   * ``comments/list.html`` used by templatetag ``render_comments_list``